praatibhsurana/memorAi/README.md

 - navigate to 127.0.0.1:5000 and your app should be running there.

 **Get the app** : https://memorai.herokuapp.com/
+Note: Testing the chatbot on the website may give some errors, we request you to download the apk if feasible.
+Thanks!

 **To view the app demo go to**:  https://youtu.be/VaIxt_ZYBwo